 Your name:

 Relationship with school (e.g. parent of a pupil on the school roll):

-Pupil's name (if relevant to your complaint)):
+Pupil's name (if relevant to your complaint):

 Your Address:

-roui Address.
+Telephone numbers

-Telephone numbers Daytime: Evening:
+Daytime: Evening:

 e-mail address:

-Please give concise details of your complain to be fully investigated: t, (including dates, names of witnesses etc), to allow the matter
+Please give concise details of your complaint to be fully investigated: t, (including dates, names of witnesses etc), to allow the matter

-You may continue on separate paper, or att ach additional documents, if you wish.
+You may continue on separate paper, or attach additional documents, if you wish.

 Number of Additional pages attached =

-What action, if any, have you already taken to try to resolve your complaint? (i.e. who have you spoken with o written to and what was the outcome?)
+What action, if any, have you already taken to try to resolve your complaint? (i.e. who have you spoken with or written to and what was the outcome?)

 What actions do you feel might resolve the problem at this stage?

-and the second s

 Signature:

-Data

 Date:

-School use:

 Date Form received:

 Received by:

-Date acknowledgement sent: Acknowledgement sent by:
+Date acknowledgement sent:

-Acknowledgement sent by.
+Acknowledgement sent by:

-Complaint referred to:
+Complaint referred to: Date:

-Date: